amnahsiddiqa/ImMSigDb/README.md

 ### Current Data in ImMSigDb

 * The full Firestore database can be downloaded in JSON format from ImMSigDb_v0.0.0.
-* For datasets served, see [Datasets served](https://github.com/amnahsiddiqa/ImMSigDb/wiki)
+* For datasets served, see full list at [Datasets served](https://github.com/amnahsiddiqa/ImMSigDb/wiki)

 ## Data Updates

 The database follows a biannual update model.
 The last update was made in ?
-June 2024.
+June 2024 and a json file for now can be downloaded from untill the dashboard is made avaialible in Sep 2024.

 ---